 Potato salad is the ultimate summer side dish but many versions have hard, uncooked potatoes or too much vinegar.
 For my family, the worst is the addition of eggs in the potato salad, never mind the the mayonnaise itself.
-As I mentioned in my coleslaw post, my son has egg allergies and one of the forgotten ingredients in mayonnaise is eggs.
 After taste testing several available brands, our family settled on the Original Vegenaise.
 This recipe focuses on the egg-free Vegenaise but real mayonnaise can be substituted.

 Picking the right kind of potato is essential.
 Reds can be too hard even after boiling while Russets fall apart and crumble making the potato salad a potato mush.
 I use yellow or gold potatoes as they tend to keep their shape after cooking and make great cubes.
 Make sure they are similar in size so they take the same amount of time to cook.
 Cut the bigger ones in half if necessary.